peterstieg/100-days-of-code/log.md

 ### Day 56: March 24th, 2018

 **Today's Progress**:
-A, **FreeCodeCamp**: Continued the Basic Algorithm Scripting challenges paying attention to each properties' details.
+A, **FreeCodeCamp**: Continued to work on the Basic Algorithm Scripting challenges paying attention to each properties' details.

 **Thoughts:** Still seeing.